 What is Revenue Per Employee?

-Revenue per employee is an efficiency ratio used to determine the revenue generated per individual working at a certain company.
-The revenue per employee ratio is important for determining the efficiency and productivity of an average employee in a company.
+Revenue per employee is an efficiency ratio used to determine the revenue generated per individual working at a company.
+The revenue per employee ratio is important for determining the efficiency and productivity of the average employee of a company.

 Formula for Revenue Per Employee

-The formula for the revenue per employee ratio is as follows:
+The formula for the ratio is as follows:

-Note: A variation to the formula above often used by analysts would be to use net income in the numerator as opposed to revenue.
+Note: A variation to the formula above often used by analysts is to use net income in the numerator, as opposed to revenue.

 Example 1: Facebook Inc.

-Scanning through Facebook’s annual report, John finds that the number of employees at Facebook is 35,587 with the company reporting revenues of $55,838 million.
-He determines the revenue per employee of Facebook as follows:
+Scanning through Facebook’s annual report, John finds that the number of employees at Facebook is 35,587, and the company reports revenues of $55,838 million.
+He determines the RPE of Facebook as follows:

-John concludes and reports to his manager that Facebook’s revenue per employee is $1.5691 million per employee.
+John reports to his manager that Facebook’s revenue per employee is $1.5691 million per employee.

 Example 2: Hypothetical Competitor Analysis

-Given only the revenue and number of employees of each company operating in the same industry, use the revenue per employee ratio to find which company is more productive:
+Given only the revenue and number of employees of different companies operating in the same industry, use the revenue per employee ratio to find which company is more productive:

-From the table above and with only revenue and employee figures available, we conclude that Company B is the most productive company since its revenue per employee is $31,395 as opposed to $14,857 and $8,573 of Company A and Company C, respectively.
-Although Company C generates revenue in excess of $3 million, it employs a significant number of employees to generate said revenue.
+From the table above, and with only revenue and employee figures available, we conclude that Company B is the most efficiently productive company, since its RPE is $31,395, as opposed to $14,857 and $8,573 for Company A and Company C, respectively.
+Although Company C generates revenue in excess of $3 million, it employs a significantly higher number of employees to generate said revenue.